crgarcia12/electronics-homeassistant-lightscontroll/demo-6/README.md

-Using Attiny to fill a water tank
+Using Arduino nano to fill a water tank.
+Readme is embeded in the code